Skip Navigation Website Accessibility

 Intermediate: Has experience with basic quilting projects with several projects under your belt and are ready to be introduced to more advanced techniques through instruction and example.

-NOTE: Just click on the class title for more details, such as dates, times, cost, instructor, etc. Sorry, we can't register students electronically -- please call us at 613-834-3044 with any questions and to register for your classes.
+NOTE: Just click on the class title for more details, such as dates, times, cost, instructor, etc. Sorry, we can't register all classes electronically yet (we're working on it!) -- please call us at 613-834-3044 with any questions and to register for your classes.

 Cost: $ 45.00

-This is a hand-pieced, hand-quilted project done over a period of eight four-hour classes from 10 to 2 every 4th Friday starting September 16.
+This is a hand-pieced, hand-quilted project done over a period of eight months in three-hour classes.
 Have you considered the benefits of making a quilt by hand? transportable, precise, meditative.
 Join us to accomplish this perhaps daunting endeavour in the company of like-minded individuals.
 The pattern allows for putting together 16 different blocks of varying complexity, thereby growing our skills.
-We will share ideas for fabric choices and placement, learn piecing by hand, techniques in working with circles, project organization and one of many quilt-as-you-go methods.
+We will share ideas for fabric choices and placement, techniques in working with circles, project organization and one of many quilt-as-you-go methods.
 There will be homework involved in that specific blocks must be completed for the next class; this will provide the necessary momentum to complete the quilt in a timely manner.
+Note that you must have completed the Introduction to Hand-piecing class prior to jumping in the Circle Game.

 Cost: $ 450.00